holochain/HC-Admin/README.md

 **Status:** Closed-Alpha.
 Early development and testing.

 ## Purpose:
 This is an desktop application to to manage your Holochain application on your local machine.
-This is also the app that would track stats of each app that is running locally.
+Eventually,this application will also track stats of each app that is running locally and its network interaction.

 ## Preview:
 ![HCAdmin-DNA-Instance-Table](/resources/DNA_Instance_Table.png)